About this guide

 Visit your community war memorial - Discover your local war memorial by first visiting NZ History's New Zealand memorials register map.

-National War Memorial - Visit the National War Memorial and park, in Wellington.
-For information about free educational programmes visit the Ministry for Culture and Heritage.
+Pukeahu National War Memorial Park - Visit our National War Memorial and park, in Wellington.
+Information about educational programmes is provided on the site.

 National WW1 activities and projects - Visit the WW100 site to see what local initiatives will be held in your area.